aef/namespace_helper/README.md

 Description
 -----------

-NamespaceHelper provides a module with methods to ease namespace handling.
+NamespaceHelper is a Ruby library providing a module with methods to ease namespace handling.
 For example getting the unprefixed name, the namespace parent or a list of namespace components of a class or module.

 Features / Problems
 -------------------